eivindeb/fixed-wing-gym/README.md

 pip install -e . --process-dependency-links
 ```

-## Usage
+## Getting started

-The examples folder contains some scripts demonstrating how the gym can be integrated with the [stable-baselines library](https://github.com/hill-a/stable-baselines), and how to
+The [examples](gym_fixed_wing/examples) folder contains scripts demonstrating how the gym can be integrated with the [stable-baselines library](https://github.com/hill-a/stable-baselines), and how to
 reproduce the results presented in the [paper](https://arxiv.org/abs/1911.05478).

 ## Documentation